 “Whatever this place is, we can make the best of it,” I reply carefully.
 “We can still communicate if we want.
 Or do you believe that you deserve to spend the rest of possibly eternity in pain?”

 She glares at me, maybe contemplating how to kill me.
 Although I’m a ghost, I can feel fear.
 I wouldn’t be surprised if my body was shaking visibly.

-Carmen exhales and closes her eyes for a brief moment.
+Carmen exhales and closes her eyes.

 “I won’t.
 I’ll stay right here in silence, possibly for an hour or a couple.
 If you want to share something, I’ll listen.”

 “Okay, that’s fine.
 I’ll just share my thoughts, and if you have something to add, great.”